HeshanKarunaratne/aws/README.md

     2. Add 'WeatherRequestDLQ' to 'WeatherRequest' as a Dead Letter Queue
     3. Set Maximum receives to 3(Retry count is 3, otherwise it will be moved to DLQ)
     4. Create enqueue and dequeue Lambda functions

+66 .
+AWS Amplify Admin UI
+- Steps
+    1. Navigate to AWS Amplify and click on develop and create a new project
+    2. Click Backend environment and Open Admin UI(You can invite people without AWS access from Admin UI Management page)
+    3. Anything that you can do with Amplify CLI that can be done through Admin UI as well

 #AWS Theories